Job Title: Criminal Investigator

 At the DEA, our people are agents for change.
 A unique mission requires special talent.
 As a DEA Special Agent, you will work as part of an elite criminal investigative team that transforms the power of your talent into action.
 That action makes a difference for the security and well-being of our nation and the world every day.
 Typical work assignments include:

 - Carrying out surveillance of criminals engaged in drug related activities.

-- Infiltrating illicit drug channels.
+- Infiltrating illicit drug trafficking organizations.

 - Identifying and apprehending drug traffickers.

 - Arresting law violators engaged in criminal drug related activities.

 - Preparing evidence for prosecution officials.

 Responsibilities will increase and assignments will become more complex as your training and experience progresses.

 BASIC QUALIFICATIONS: (Experience and Education): Applicants must meet the basic qualification standards established by the Office of Personnel Management (OPM) for the 1811 series OR as an exception to the OPM Qualifications Standards, possess one or more of the unique skills and/or highly desirable specialized experience and education.
 Eligibility based on such unique skills/experience is an authorized exception to the OPM Qualifications Standard.

 OPM QUALIFICATIONS STANDARDS FOR 1811 SERIES